Randomness and Differentiability: Weak -randomness and randomness

 Let $(\mathcal G_m)\sN m$ be a sequence of uniformly $\SI 1$ sets in the sense of Subsection~\ref{ss:arithmetical_complexity}, where $\mathcal G_m \sub [0,1]$, such that $\mathcal G_m \supseteq \mathcal G_{m+1}$ for each $m$.
 We build a computable function $f$ such that $f'(z)$ fails to exist for every $z \in \bigcap_m \mathcal G_m$.
 To establish the implication $\LA$, we also show in Claim~\ref{claim:a.e.diff} that the function $f$ is a.e.\ differentiable in the case that $\bigcap_m \mathcal G_m$ is null.

 Recall the convention that we ignore the dyadic rationals when discussing inclusion, union, disjointness, etc., for open sets in the unit interval.
-We have an effective enumeration $(D_{m,l})\sN {m,l}$ of open intervals with dyadic rational endpoints such that \bc $\mathcal G_m= \bigsqcup_{l\in \NN} D_{m,l},$ \ec for each $m$.
-We may assume, without loss of generality, that for each $D_{m+1,k}$, there is an $l$ such that $D_{m+1,k}\subseteq D_{m,l}$.
+We have an effective enumeration $(D_{m,l})\sN {m,l}$ of open intervals with dyadic rational endpoints such that \bc $\mathcal G_m= \bigsqcup_{l\in \NN} D_{m,l},$ \ec for each $m$ (the symbol $\bigsqcup$ indicates a disjoint union).
+We may assume, without loss of generality, that for each $m,k$, there is an $l$ such that $D_{m+1,k}\subseteq D_{m,l}$.

 We construct by recursion on~$m$ a computable double sequence $(C_{m,i})\sN {m, i} $ of open intervals with dyadic rational endpoints such that $\bigsqcup_{i} C_{m,i} = \mathcal G_m$,

 and, furthermore, if $B = C_{m,i}$ for $m > 0$, then there is an interval $A = C_{m-1,k}$ such that